SalomePlatform/smesh/doc/salome/gui/SMESH/input/smesh_migration.rst

 Scripts generated for SALOME 6 and older versions must be adapted to work in SALOME 7.2 with full functionality.
 The compatibility mode allows old scripts to work in almost all cases, but with a warning.

+See also *"Modifying Geometry Python scripts from SALOME 6 and before"* page in the Geometry module's User Guide.

 * **Salome initialisation** must always be done as shown below.

   (*salome_init()* can be invoked safely several times)::